The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Summary and conclusions

 \end{itemize}

-In a forthcoming paper we will take advantage of the higher statistics provided by VIPERS final release to improve our constraints on the 3PCF, and to extract information on the galaxy bias independently of the measurements obtained with other techniques (e.g. the 2PCF), that usually have to assume a cosmological model.
+In a forthcoming paper we will take advantage of the higher statistics provided by VIPERS final release to improve our constraints on the 3PCF, and to increase the accuracy on the linear and non-linear galaxy bias parameters.